Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

   * Insects, except mosquitos (as they are our Crispr editted species) always reproduce.
 Baby insects should be passed true.
   * Mosquitos carry two genes related to reproduction (the last two boolean parameters given when they are created).
 If these are both true, the mosquito cannot reproduce.
-Baby mosquitos should be passed false and a boolean value indicating whether it has editted genes from each parent.
+Baby mosquitos should be passed false and a boolean value indicating whether it has edited genes from each parent.
 If the parent has edited genes the new mosquito should be passed true for that parent.
+In other words, the value of the first boolean (which describes the direction the mosquito moves) is false.
+The second value comes from the first parent.
+    The third value comes from the second parent.

 ### REPRODUCE (x,y)
 ```